ncabatoff/process-exporter/README.md

 The extra label `state` can have these values: `Running`, `Sleeping`, `Waiting`, `Zombie`, `Other`.

 ## Group Thread Metrics

-Since publishing thread metrics adds a lot of overhead, these metrics are disabled by default.
-Use the -threads command-line argument to enable them.

 All these metrics start with `namedprocess_namegroup_` and have at minimum the labels `groupname` and `threadname`.  `threadname` is field comm(2) from